 - Architected and set up audited controls reporting to client organisations, with joint statements from management and auditors, conforming to standards ASAE 3402 and GS 007 (2008–2015).
 This program was quickly seen as essential to assure stakeholders otherwise lacking confidence in the organisation, and it was sustained for multiple years.

 - Made risk management happen productively when it was needed.
+Supported strategic and divisional risk management for senior executives, and risk for middle managers.
 Developed methods for risk management in annual business plans and projects.
 Met deadlines for mandatory assessments of enterprise fraud and security risk, impressed the audit committee with the fraud risk assessment.
 (2013–2016)

 - Monitored risk treatments for core operations against assurance objectives, including information technology controls.
-Maintenance of controls was verified independently (and efficiently) by internal auditors, with general reliance by external auditors.
+Maintenance of controls was verified by independent auditors, resulting in general reliance by external auditors.
 (2008‑2015)

 - Established governance, structures, and reporting processes for business continuity.
 Supported development of functional and location continuity plans.
-This reform started from a near-zero baseline and public criticism from the Australian National Audit Office [Report No. 17 2009–10 4.295 vs. Report No. 22 2010–11 5.428], but put the organisation near the top of its peer group for business continuity management (per Comcover benchmarking), an achievement marked with Australia Day medals in 2011.
-The business continuity capabilities were maintained and further improved over the remaining life of ComSuper (to 2015).
+This reform started from a near-zero baseline and public criticism from the Australian National Audit Office [Report No. 17 2009–10 4.295 vs. Report No. 22 2010–11 5.428], and put the organisation near the top of its peer group for business continuity management in Comcover benchmarking, an achievement marked with Australia Day medals in 2011.
+The business continuity capabilities were maintained and further improved over the remaining life of ComSuper to 2015.

 - Team leadership, performance management for auditors and governance specialists, recruitment etc.